 This report addresses:

-ESG Senior Analyst Terri McClure focuses on network attached storage, file systems, unified storage, cloud storage, and online file sharing and collaboration solutions.
+ESG Senior Analyst Terri McClure focuses on network attached storage, file systems, unified storage, cloud storage, and enterprise mobility, including enterprise file sync and share solutions.
 Since joining ESG, she has become a much-sought-after analyst in the storage space.
 Terri brings more than 20 years of data storage industry experience to her role.

 © 2015 by The Enterprise Strategy Group, 20 Asylum Street, Milford, MA 01757 508.482.0188